-Take a look at the illustration of Lil’ Red.
+Take a look at that illustration of Red Riding Hood.

 She’s really changed, hasn’t she?
 A big part of that was learning to be her own protector.
-She went through quite a trauma with the wolf, and big changes were needed.
+She went through quite a trauma with the wolf, and some big changes were necessary to prevent it from happening again.

 It’s true that love is blind…but we don’t have to be.
 We can love and see clearly at the same time.
 It’s not easy, but the two do not have to be mutually exclusive.